-As a blogger I often get pitches from companies wanting me to talk about their products.
-90% of the time I ignore them, but a couple of weeks ago I got one that really caught my attention for a couple reasons:
+As a blogger, I often get pitches from companies wanting me to talk about their products.
+90% of the time I ignore them, but a couple of weeks ago I got one that really caught my attention for a couple of reasons:

 - It contained useful/relevant information (read: It had REALISTIC FASHION tips for fall)

 - It was from a store that I would NEVER shop in, but the picture had a dress that I instantly FELL IN LOVE with.
 What???

 So I emailed the PR rep back, which I almost never do, and asked if they’d like to do a sponsored post.
 Some of the PR people I work with are less than friendly (and generally condescending when they figure out I’m in Arkansas), but this one was awesome.

 She was responsive, friendly and excited.
 Her attitude helped me decide that THIS was a company I wanted to do business with.

 Also, she offered me free clothes.
 I can be bought when it feels good.
 No shame in my game, ladies!
 Who is this fabulous shop?

 Wait for it…

 Ok.
 Wait!
 Don’t click away yet.
 Look at these pictures and read the fashion tips from Keith Fulsher, dressbarn Chief Merchandising Officer.
 I promise it’s worth the four minutes of your time.
 I love these tips for Thanksgiving Day, and I’m pretty sure I’ll be going with the “Comfort Queen” look.